What I learned during A Year of Celebrating Well

-Reflecting on 2017, we have had an incredible year in so many ways, and have enjoyed some memorable celebrations.
-2017 has been the year when I learned to value celebrating well.
+We have had an incredible year in so many ways, and have enjoyed some memorable celebrations.
+This has been the year when I learned to value celebrating well.

 I’ve never been great at hosting parties.
 They just aren’t a priority for me.
 Celebrations are expensive, inconvenient, stressful and time-consuming.
 I even find having people over for a meal stressful, and I spend way too much time planning.
 Often I suggest we eat out instead.